Prof. Marcella Bonchio

 He graduated in Chemistry cum laude in 1999 at the University of Padova, where he earned his PhD in 2003.
 After a period of working in the industry (2003–2005) and a research contract with the Italian National Council of Research (2006–2008), since 2009 he has been Assistant Professor at the Department of Chemical Sciences of the University of Padova.
 His research interests deal with biomimetic oxidations, polyoxometalate chemistry and water oxidation catalysis for applications in artificial photosynthesis.

-Dr. Luca Dell'Amico
+Prof. Luca Dell'Amico

 He got his Ms. D. in medicinal chemistry at the Parma University (Italy) in 2010.
 At the same institution he started his PhD centred on stereoselective synthesis of biologically active molecules, under the supervision of Prof. Franca Zanardi.
 In 2013 Luca spent a fruitful research period at the “Center for Catalysis”, Aarhus University (Denmark), where he was introduced to the field of organocatalysis by Prof. Karl Anker Jørgensen.
 In 2014 he got his PhD with highest honour and the Doctor Europaeus mention.
 Shortly after Luca moved to Tarragona (Catalunya) at the ICIQ (Institut Català d'Investigació Química) with a two years post-doctoral Marie Curie cofound fellowship, working with Prof. Paolo Melchiorre.
 At the ICIQ Luca studied centred on photochemistry and photo-organocatalysis.
-In 2016 Luca moved to Padova University (Italy), where he is currently an assistant professor at the Department of Chemical Sciences.
+In 2016 Luca moved to Padova University (Italy), where he is currently an associate professor at the Department of Chemical Sciences.

 Dr. Giacomo Saielli